 Step 3: Go do things you enjoy

 In the final step, you’ll let your subconscious do the work.
 Stop thinking about the challenge of new blog post ideas.
-Instead, Go out for a cup of coffee, put on some headphones and jam out, take a walk, do some Yoga or whatever floats your boat.
-Just immerse yourself in things you enjoy.
+Instead, go out for a cup of coffee, put on some headphones and jam out.
+Take a walk, run the stairs or stretch.
+The idea is to get moving and/or immerse yourself in things you enjoy.

 Meanwhile, your subconscious mind will process the information you’ve consumed.
-Then, when you least expect it, lightning will strike and a new idea will come to mind.
+Then, when you least expect it, lightning can strike and a new idea will come to mind.

 Step 4: Ideation and Creation

 Be sure to capture the idea when it comes.
 Most people usually have their phone handy.
-If you’re not at your desk, jot the idea into a dedicated notes app.
-Then, when you can, add it to a digital “Blog Post Ideas” file.
+So, if you’re not at your desk, open the app you installed as part of Step 1.
+Then, add the idea into your digital “Blog Post Ideas” file.

-Your ideas might not be fully formed, so in this final step, you’ll refine and develop your ideas.
-Since ideas are meaningless without action, this is also the stage where you’ll begin to write.
+Your ideas might not be fully formed, so in this final step, you’ll refine and develop them.
+At this point, you can begin to write the articles or pass the ideas to your business’s content marketing team.

 Process Three: Collaborative Blog Post Ideas